• Reading time:20 mins read

 This seems to be a completely self-sufficient and advantageous offer for a basic warning about approaching a controlled area.
 Easy setup, a large viewing angle, expanding the system to 5 IR sensors on 1 receiver – sounds nice.
 The receiver can monitor sensors up to 1,000 feet away (under ideal conditions) and signal alarms in many different ways.
 Before you click on the “buy” button, you should know about the “little secrets” of this system.
 Sensors should only be placed under the roof because they are not protected from rain or sun.

-Strong winds or small animals will create a permanent alarm.
+Based on our experience strong winds or small animals will create a permanent alarm.
 To fix this, you need to partially tape the corners of the sensor window with masking tape.
 A smaller window means less sensitivity.
 You need to play with it.
 The best place to use this system is the porch and front door.
 The sensor will tell you when the cat returned from the walk so that you could let her into the house as soon as possible.

 Pros: